Elon Musk Twitter poll ends with users seeking his departure

 AP Business Writers

-Millions of Twitter users asked Elon Musk to step down as head of Twitter in a poll the billionaire created and promised to abide by.
+Millions of Twitter users asked Elon Musk to step down as the head of Twitter in a poll the billionaire created and promised to abide by.
+But Monday afternoon there was no word on whether Musk would step aside or who the new leader might be.

 Musk also used his shares in the company to partially fund the acquisition of Twitter.